 Amendments to the proposed Plan of Work

-1. At any time prior to making its recommendation to the Council, the Commission may:
+At any time prior to making its recommendation to the Council and as part of its consideration of an application under regulation 12, the Commission may:

-(a) Request additional information on any aspect of the application within 30 Days of the date when the application is first considered; and
+Request the applicant to provide additional information on any aspect of the application within 30 Days of the date when the application is first considered; and

-Request the applicant to amend its Plan of Work, or propose specific amendments for consideration by the applicant where such amendments are considered necessary to bring the Plan of Work into conformity with these Regulations and Good Industry Practice.
+Request the applicant to amend its Plan of Work, or propose specific amendments for consideration by the applicant where such amendments are considered necessary to bring the Plan of Work into conformity with the requirements of these Regulations.

-[…] Draft regulation 16
+[…]

+Regulation 15

 Commission’s recommendation for the approval of a Plan of Work

-If the Commission determines that the applicant meets the criteria set out in regulations 12 (4) and 13, and that regulation 14 (2) is complied with, it shall recommend approval of the Plan of Work to the Council.
+If the Commission determines that the applicant meets the criteria set out in regulations 12 (4) and 13, it shall recommend approval of the Plan of Work to the Council.

 […]